{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences

-\begin{acknowledgement} The authors sincerely appreciate Yves Andr\'e for pointing out the relation between perfectoid towers and lim Cohen-Macaulay sequences.
+\begin{acknowledgement} The authors are sincerely grateful to Yves Andr\'e for pointing out the relation between perfectoid towers and lim Cohen--Macaulay sequences.
 His comment served as the starting point of this research.
-The authors also appreciate Ryo Ishizuka for many fruitful discussions.
-The authors would like to thank Kazuki Hayashi and Kei Nakazato for their advice.
+The authors are also grateful to Ryo Ishizuka for many fruitful discussions, particularly in the establishment of \Cref{MainTheorem3}.
+The authors would like to thank Kazuki Hayashi for his careful reading and many helpful comments.
+The authors would also like to thank Kei Nakazato for his advice.
 The first author is deeply grateful to Ken-ichi Yoshida for instructive discussions on monomial ideals in regular local rings. \end{acknowledgement}